 - i) The Company places its cash and cash equivalents and deposits with banks with high investment grade ratings which limits the amount of credit exposure with bank and conducts ongoing evaluation of the credit worthiness of the bank with which it does business.
-Given the high credit ratings of these financial institutions, the Company does not expect these financial institutions to fail in meeting their obligations. - ii) In case of Investments, security deposits, advances and receivables given by the company provision is taken on a case to case basis depending on circumstances with respect to non recoverability of the amount. - ii) The gross carrying amount of Financial Assets other than Trade Receivables is Rs.
-214749539 as at 31st March, 2019 and Rs.
-264113427 as at 31st March, 2018.
+Given the high credit ratings of these financial institutions, the Company does not expect these financial institutions to fail in meeting their obligations. - ii) In case of Investments, security deposits, advances and receivables given by the company provision is taken on a case to case basis depending on iii) The gross carrying amount of Financial Assets other than Trade Receivables is Rs.
+47053032 as at 31-Mar-2021 and Rs.
+60717677 as at 31-Mar-2020.